Podcast: Cape Talk Interview with Mandy Johnson | Starts 1 minute into recording | Improve your life segment.

 WHAT IS CO-DEPENDENCY?

 Co-dependents grow up never having learned how to be themselves, or even what their true identity really is.
 In adulthood this causes them to become over-identified with other people, particular roles, jobs or professions.
-They basically focus on others problems to avoid having to look at their own stuff.
+They tend to focus on others problems, in order to avoid having to look at their own challenges.
 They try to change others - they are those who are heard saying: "I'd be all right if only everybody else would change."

 WHAT CAUSES IT?

-The wounding of our true selves to such an extent, that in order for us to have a survived, we developed a pseudo false self, which now runs our lives.
-It is thus a disease of lost self-hood.
+Growing up in a moderately or extremely dysfunctional family system, causes the wounding of our true selves to such an extent, that in order for us to survive, we developed a pseudo false self, which now runs our lives.
+It is thus a disease of lost self-hood, as explained by Charles Whitfield.
 A co-dependent person has little or no sense of self.
-Their whole lives are spent in extreme acts to meet others' expectations.
+Their whole life is spent in extreme acts to meet others' expectations.
 How you think and feel about yourself is determined by the behaviour of those around you.
-So the belief is: "if you nice to me then I am a good person but if you disagree with me then I am a bad person."
-You have trust issues, seek fulfillment in pleasing or controlling other people and often feel it's never enough and you are not enough.
+So the belief is often as follows: "if you are nice to me, then I am a good person but if you disagree with me, then I am a bad person."
+You have trust issues, seeking fulfillment in pleasing or controlling other people and often feel it's never enough and you are never enough.
+It leads to a chronic feeling of emptiness.

 HOW DOES IT PRESENT ITSELF?